-There are three parts to this document:
+There are five parts to this document:

 - This is the main document.
 It provides details of the solution, impacts, costs, benefits/drawbacks and proposed implementation approach.
-It also summarises the Workgroup's key views on the areas set by the Panel in its Terms of Reference, and contains details of the Workgroup's membership and full Terms of Reference. - Attachment A contains the draft redlined changes to the BSC for P419. - Attachment B contains the draft redlined changes to the Code Subsidiary Documents for P419. - Attachment C contains the full responses received to the Workgroup's Assessment Procedure Consultation.
+It also summarises the Workgroup's key views on the areas set by the Panel in its Terms of Reference, and contains details of the Workgroup's membership and full Terms of Reference. - Attachment A contains the draft redlined changes to the BSC for P419. - Attachment B contains the draft redlined changes to the Code Subsidiary Documents for P419. - Attachment C contains the full responses received to the Workgroup's Assessment Procedure Consultation. - Attachment D contains the full responses received to the Panel's Report Phase Consultation.